Skip to content

 Overview

 HTM::EmbeddingService generates vector embeddings for text content before database insertion.
-It supports multiple embedding providers:
+It uses RubyLLM to support multiple embedding providers:

-• Ollama - Local embedding server (default, via nomic-embed-text model)
+• Ollama - Local embedding server (default for development)

 The service also provides token counting for working memory management.